grunk-dev/grunk/grunk/README.md

 Finally, it contains the implementation of the `FunctionRegistry`, which allows plugin authors to register functions with grunk and create `RuntimeAlgorithm` instances from it.

+## io

+This directory contains the implementation of File I/O, that is reading and writing to a parametric file in the JSON format.

 ## plugins

 This directory contains the implementation of the plugin system.
 You can find the implementation of the `PluginRegistry`, the interface class `IPlugin` that is to be used by plugin authors and the `StdPlugin`, that is always loaded and registers C++ standard types and functions.